 Lenders also must never try to make you pay more in interest and charges than the amount of the original loan.
 So, if you borrow £200, you should never pay back more than £400 in total.

-Applying for a payday loan is simple.
+Applying for a payday loan is simple (this is why they are also called quick loans).
 All you need to do is contact a lender direct or contact CashLady and give over the following information:

 • How old you are (you must be 18 or over)